Try our new research platform with insights from 80,000+ expert users

 "TeamViewer pricing is reasonable...
 The simultaneous controller licensing model of TeamViewer - compared to LogMeIn’s controlled Host licensing model - seems to benefit us so far.
 We’re currently saving about 30 percent on licensing cost...
 The savings from licensing have been eaten up by the soft costs involved in dealing with and working around TeamViewer’s deficiencies in allowing granular control by multiple controllers, and the issues with the various settings that are missing on the macOS Host."

-"We are on an annual license for the solution.
-The price of the solution could be less expensive."
+"We have an annual subscription to the solution.
+The price could be reduced."

 report